fulltrucker/rtfm.evanchute.com/pages/04.modx/00.installing-modx-deprecated/docs.md

   canonical: /modx/installing-modx-deprecated
 ---

-This is a mostly deprecated version of how to install MODx on a server.
+This is a mostly deprecated version of how to install MODX on a server.
 There are still likely some good things in here, such as base configs and extras and whatnot.

 ## Core Installation